 Megan has tutored extensively and has a Master of Fine Arts Degree in Fiction.

 Hemingway definitely used symbolism in his books.
-He even talked about it in reference to The Old Man and the Sea.
-He mentioned how each item in his book--the fish, for example--had two levels: the literal (the fish) and a deeper meaning.
+He mentioned how each item in The Old Man and the Sea (the fish, for example) has two levels: the literal (the fish) and a deeper meaning.